 Location: Atlanta, Georgia, United States

-Donald Phillip Verene, PhD, Philosophy Educator at Emory University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in philosophy education.
+Donald Phillip Verene, PhD, LHD, is Professor of Philosophy at Emory University.
+He has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in the field of philosophy.

 Contact Dr. Verene